19hours/sg-statutes/Acts/Protection from Harassment Act.md

 which is heard, seen or otherwise perceived by any person (referred to for the purposes of this section as the victim) likely to be caused harassment, alarm or distress.

+[Act 17 of 2019 wef 01/01/2020]

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and, subject to section 8, shall be liable on conviction to a fine not exceeding $5,000.
+(2) Any individual or entity that contravenes subsection (1) shall be guilty of an offence and, subject to section 8, shall be liable on conviction to a fine not exceeding $5,000.

+[Act 17 of 2019 wef 01/01/2020]

-(3) In any proceedings for an offence under subsection (2), it is a defence for the accused person to prove —
+(3) In any proceedings for an offence under subsection (2), it is a defence for the accused individual or accused entity (called in this section the accused) to prove —

-(a) that he had no reason to believe that the words or behaviour used, or the communication made, by him would be heard, seen or otherwise perceived by the victim; or
+(a) that the accused had no reason to believe that the words or behaviour used, or the communication made, by the accused would be heard, seen or otherwise perceived by the victim; or

+[Act 17 of 2019 wef 01/01/2020]

-(b) that his conduct was reasonable.
+(b) that the accused’s conduct was reasonable.

-Illustration
+[Act 17 of 2019 wef 01/01/2020]

+Illustrations

-X and Y are classmates.
+(a) X and Y are classmates.
 X posts a vulgar tirade against Y on a website accessible to all of their classmates.
 One of Y’s classmates shows the message on the website to Y, and Y is distressed.
 X is guilty of an offence under this section.

+(b) X and Y are classmates.
+X gathers with other classmates outside Y’s family home, where Y lives with Y’s parents, and shouts threats at Y. Y is not at home.
+Y’s mother hears X’s threats and is distressed, because she fears for Y’s safety.
+X is guilty of an offence under this section.

+(c) X enters a bus station and starts to brandish a sword.
+Several persons present are alarmed by X’s behaviour.
+X is guilty of an offence under this section even though X’s actions were not directed at anyone.

+[Act 17 of 2019 wef 01/01/2020]

-### Fear or provocation of violence
+### Fear, provocation or facilitation of violence

-5\.—(1) No person shall by any means use towards another person (referred to for the purposes of this section as the victim) any threatening, abusive or insulting words or behaviour, or make any threatening, abusive or insulting communication to another person (referred to also for the purposes of this section as the victim), either —
+5\.—(1) An individual or entity must not by any means use towards another person (called in this section, except subsection (1A), the victim) any threatening, abusive or insulting words or behaviour, or make any threatening, abusive or insulting communication to another person (also called in this section, except subsection (1A), the victim), either —

 (a) with the intent —